Erfankt/urban-network-analysis/README.md

 ## 📁 Data Preparation

-The input datasets should follow the paths and the names defined in src/run_analysis.py.
+The input datasets must follow the paths and the names defined in src/run_analysis.py.

 | Variable            | Description
 | ------------------- | -----------------------------------------------